-Myeong-dong is the famous shopping street in Seoul dotted with retail trendy shops, eateries and money changer.
+Myeong-dong is the famous shopping street in Seoul dotted with retail trendy shops, eateries, and money changers.

 * Exit 6 of Eulijiro 1 (il)-ga Station (Subway Line 2) or Exit 6 of Myeong-dong Station (Subway Line 4)

-Namdaemun Market is the largest market in Korea with wide variety of shops from clothes, household items and food in low prices.
+Namdaemun Market is the largest market in Korea with a wide variety of shops from clothes, household items, and food at low prices.

 * Exit 5 of Hoehyeon Station, Subway Line 4

-Hongdae is filled with clothing shops, accessory stores, clubs and theaters that suits the trendy youths.
+Hongdae is filled with clothing shops, accessory stores, clubs, and theaters that suit trendy youths.

 * 5-minute walk from exit 9 of Hongik Univ.
 Station (Subway Line 2)

-Insa-dong is where you can buy the traditional Korean products which includes various souvenirs (keychains, ref magnets, display items and more), antique art and traditional crafts.
+Insa-dong is where you can buy traditional Korean products which include various souvenirs (keychains, ref magnets, display items, and more), antique art, and traditional crafts.

 * Exit 6 of Anguk Station (Subway Line 3)

-Itaewon and Hannam-dong has cafes, restaurants and shops with unique products from around the world.
+Itaewon and Hannam-dong have cafes, restaurants, and shops with unique products from around the world.